quarcs-lab/public-website2/content/portfolio/all-publications.md

 Cutrini, Eleonora. and  Mendez, Carlos.
 (2023).
 Convergence clubs and spatial structural change in the European Union.
 Structural Change and Economic Dynamics. [[Published version]](https://www.sciencedirect.com/science/article/pii/S0954349X23000991?via%3Dihub)

+Glawe, Linda. and Wagner,Helmut.
+(2023).
+New Evidence on the Human Capital Dynamics within China: Is There a Human Capital Trap?
+Singapore Economic Review. [[Published version]](https://www.worldscientific.com/doi/full/10.1142/S0217590823500145)

 Mendez, Carlos.
 (2023).
 Measuring and understanding regional inequality through the lens of the Indonesian experience.
 Asia-Pacific Journal of Regional Science. [[Published version]](https://rdcu.be/diloc)

+Glawe, Linda. and Wagner,Helmut.
+(2023).The 'Double Trap' in China - Multiple Equilibria in Institutions and Income and Their Causal Relationship.
+Open Economies Review.  [[Published version]](https://link.springer.com/article/10.1007/s11079-022-09693-3)

 Ursavas, Ugur. and Mendez, Carlos.
 (2022).
 Regional income convergence and conditioning factors in Turkey: Revisiting the role of spatial dependence and neighbor effects.
 Annals of Regional Science.[[Published version]](https://link.springer.com/article/10.1007/s00168-022-01168-0)